ishanvyas22/cakephp-app-skeleton/README.md

 # CakePHP Application Skeleton

-A skeleton for creating applications with [CakePHP](https://cakephp.org).
+A skeleton for creating applications with [CakePHP](https://cakephp.org) & Docker.

 ## Features
 - Traditional Nginx + PHP FPM combo to serve the application
 - PHP version 8.1
+- CakePHP version 4.4
 - MariaDB v10.9 as database
 - Redis v6.2 for superfast in-memory caching
 - Helpful tools for ease of development
 - Built for scalability in mind:
     - Leverages `docker compose` to spin up & talk containers of each services
-    - All services are configured to write logs to stderr so it is easily configured to send logs to external services like New Relic, Logstash, ELK, etc.
+    - All services are configured to write logs to stdout/stderr so it is easily configured to send logs to external services like New Relic, Logstash, ELK, etc.

 ## Requirements